County Clears Way for Beaches to Reopen as Soon as Monday at Cities’ Discretion

 If you've been wondering when you'll be able to take a dip in the ocean, the answer is Monday.
-You might have to do go to a different city, though.
+But not all cities will have their oceans open.

 San Diego County's Public Health Order is being modified to allow for surfing, swimming, and other in-water activities at some regional beaches, effective next Monday at sunrise.